charlesjevans/Arduino_Heltec-ESP32-OLED/README.md

 Hello World!
-This repository contains code examples for an Arduino compatible microcontroller called ESP32.
-The full product name is:
+This is a collection of Arduino example sketches for the Heltec ESP32 LoRa SX1278 0.96 Inch Blue OLED Display Bluetooth WIFI Lora Kit 32 Module IOT Development Board 433MHz for Arduino

-Heltec ESP32 LoRa SX1278 0.96 Inch Blue OLED Display Bluetooth WIFI Lora Kit 32 Module IOT Development Board 433MHz for Arduino
+This version of the ESP32 has built in wireless and display so it makes a great all-purpose board for wireless gadgets.
+It can be programed using the Arduino IDE once you import the correct driver for the board.
+This can be done using the Arduino's built-in "Board Manager".

-This version of the ESP32 has built in wireless hardware and display so it makes a great all-purpose board for wireless gadgets.
-It can be programed using the Arduino IDE once you import a new driver for the board using the built-in "Board Manager".
 Instructions:

 1) In the Arduino IDE go to:
 File > Preferences > Additional Boards Manager URL